 The Cube, a performance stage enclosed by metal mesh in a small park called Old Market Square in the Exchange District, is another exciting piece of new design.
 Opened in 2010 to controversy, as are most cutting-edge buildings, the Cube offers noon-hour concerts in summer months.
 The Winnipeg Folk Festival, the Winnipeg Fringe Festival, Jazz Winnipeg Festival, Folklorama, the Winnipeg Symphony Orchestra and the WSO’s Indigenous Music Festival all love to perform here in this urban outdoor space.
 With interactive changing coloured lights at night, it is a stunning piece of art against the heritage buildings it shares the neighbourhood with.

 Downtown Winnipeg got another environmentally friendly Silver LEED building in 2011, at the corner of Portage Avenue and Memorial as a result of a partnership between Plug-In Institute of Contemporary Art (known worldwide for its boundary-pushing art) and the University of Winnipeg.
-They share the space inside the Buhler Building where eye-catching tabs mounted on the exterior of the building assume different colors at different times of the day.
+They share the space inside the Buhler Building where eye-catching tabs mounted on the exterior of the building assume different colours at different times of the day.

 Plug In Institute of Contemporary Art.
 Photo by Jaya Beange.